 These are just a few of the symptoms.
 They can be mild or more extreme depending on the sensitivity of your allergy.
 It is notable that some studies have shown that those with skin conditions such as eczema have a greater than 2% risk of developing these allergies.
-However, If in doubt, it’s always best to consult with your doctor.
+However, If in doubt, it’s always best to consult your doctor.

 If you have an allergy to a specific type of food group, say nuts or certain types of fruit, you are at greater risk of developing an allergic reaction to the nicotine and PG in e-liquids, so you should obviously avoid using the same flavor-based e-liquids.
 E-Liquid flavors are often made by using food grade ingredients.
 If you have an allergy to nuts, for example, you would not want to tempt fate by trying to vape nut-flavored juices.
 If you notice any adverse health effects related to vaping, stop using your e-cigarette immediately and seek medical advice.
 I’ve noticed some e-liquids that come with a warning that they may contain traces of nuts, most recently I’ve seen it on Hangsen’s, Stars and Stripes Cola.
 If you suffer from any allergy it’s best to contact the manufacturer for more information on whether or not it may contain traces of a food groups your allergic to.

 E-cigarettes are a safe and effective way to cut down or quit smoking cigarettes.
 It removes the chance of tar-buildup in the lungs, reduces risk of respiratory conditions and cancer, as well as reduces secondhand smoke exposure to those around you.
 As with all nicotine products, use caution, especially if you are mixing your own e-liquids.
-Nicotine overdose is potentially fatal when used at high levels.
+Nicotine overdose is potentially fatal.
 You should thoroughly educate yourself about e-cigarettes, the different levels of e-liquids, as well as the flavors.
 Keep in mind that the absorption rate is lower in e-cigarettes than in tobacco cigarettes, and the effects of the nicotine in each react differently in the body; therefore, it may take some “tweaking” of nicotine levels.